-Property Input Value Default Guide.
-For tables with no constraints or indexes defined, users can define unique keys during configuration in SharePlex.
-For a table that has a composite key, if any of the key values are modified, the modification message will be placed in the current partition, and subsequent messages may or may not be assigned to the same partition. request.required.acks=value Optional.
+Property Input Value Default • The keyword rotate trans : This is similar to the rotate option, except that the partition is incremented with each transaction rather than with each message.
+For example, if a topic has three partitions, the messages are posted to partition 0 until the commit, then to partition 1 until the commit, and so on in that order.
+This option is suitable if you are replicating multiple tables to a single topic.
+It allows you to distribute data across several partitions, while still preserving all of the operations of a transaction together in a single partition.
+This enables a consumer that reads from a single partition to receive a stream of complete transactions. request.required.acks=value Optional.
 This is a Kafka client parameter.
 By default it is set to a value of -1, which means all .
 Consult the Kafka documentation about this subject, because all really means all in-sync replicas .
-This parameter can be used in conjunction with the min.insync.replicas broker parameter to tune behavior between availability and data consistency. -1 IMPORTANT: It is possible for data to be lost between a Kafka producer (SharePlex in this case) and a Kafka cluster, depending on these settings. topic=topic_name Required.
+This parameter can be used in conjunction with the min.insync.replicas broker parameter to tune behavior between availability and data consistency.
+IMPORTANT : It is possible for data to be lost between a Kafka producer (SharePlex in this case) and a Kafka cluster, depending on these settings. -1 topic=topic_name Required.
 The name of the target Kafka topic.
-This string may contain the special sequences %o or %t .
+This string may contain the special sequences %o or %t.
 The %o sequence is replaced by the owner name of the table that is being replicated.
 The %t sequence is replaced by the table name of the table that is being replicated.
-This feature may be used in conjunction with a Kafka server setting of auto.create.topics.enabled set to 'true' .
+This feature may be used in conjunction with a Kafka server setting of auto.create.topics.enabled set to 'true'.
 Also view your server settings for default.replication.factor and num.partitions because these are used as defaults when topics are auto created.
 IMPORTANT!
-If using multiple topics, you must also set shareplex the following properties with the target command: The output must be in JSON.
+If using multiple topics, you must also set the following properties with the target command: The output must be in JSON.
 Set the record property of the format category to json: target x.kafka set format record=json Commits must be disabled.
-Set the commit property of the json category to no: target x.kafka set json commit=no sp\ctrl> target x.kafka set kafka broker=host1:9092,host2:9092,host3:9092 sp\ctrl> target x.kafkaset kafka topic=shareplex
+Set the commit property of the json category to no: target x.kafka set json commit=no shareplex sp\ctrl> target x.kafka set kafka broker=host1:9092,host2:9092,host3:9092 sp\ctrl> target x.kafkaset kafka topic=shareplex metadata category